carterchannui/identity-analytics/README.md

 Identity Analytics UI

-An application used to filter data form Twitter based on user preference, built with React, Recoil, JavaScript, and CSS.
+An application used to anlayze the gateway token usage, built with React, Recoil, JavaScript, and CSS.

 ## Project Status